1. What is the turnaround time?

 14. I have a set of tissue samples to be submitted for RPPA analysis.
 How much tissue do you need from each sample?
 Do you have protocols to extract proteins from tissue?

-Yes, our experience demonstrates that approximately 10 mg of frozen tissue (approximately the size of a grain of rice) for each sample is required to process RPPA for the entire panel of antibodies.
-We prefer to have your tissue samples prepared in our lysis buffer.
+We require at least 15 mg of frozen tissue (approximately the size of a large grain of rice) per sample with at least 60% cellularity for processing the entire panel of antibodies.
+We prefer that your tissue samples be prepared in our lysis buffer.

 15. Do you provide service to extract protein from tissue or cell pellets for RPPA?

-Yes.
-We provide protein extraction from fresh frozen tissue and dry frozen cell pellets.
-We do not accept FFPE samples at this time.
-We require about 10mg of tissue (about the size of a grain of rice), or 5 millions cells (1 million minimum).
+Yes, we provide service for protein extraction from fresh frozen tissue and dry frozen cell pellets.
+We currently do not accept FFPE samples.
+We require at least 15 mg of tissue (about the size of a large grain of rice) with at least 60% cellularity or cell pellets containing 1-5 million cells, depending on the cell size (about a 5 µl pellet).

 16. I have a set of clinical samples.
 Can I submit them for RPPA analysis?

 Yes.
-You must delete patient sensitive information, such as Medical Record Number, Name, etc., before you submit.
-We will not accept samples with patient sensitive information.
+You must delete patient health information (PHI) such as the medical record number, patient name, etc., before you submit.
+We will not accept samples with PHI.

-17. I am in the process of submitting a grant application and/or manuscript which will involve RPPA analysis.
+17. I am in the process of submitting a grant application and/or manuscript that will involve RPPA analysis.
 Do you have any information I can refer to in my grant application?

 18. I am a research investigator outside of MD Anderson Cancer Center.
 How should I pay for the RPPA service?